 Gift Giving! 🎁 Winter Holidays in December often mean that presents are shared with friends and family.
 Saying something nice about another person could be considered a form of present!
 Can you write something nice about a family member or friend?

 What’s your favorite holiday movie? 🎥 Can you explain what it is and why it’s your favorite?

 Do you eat anything special during the holidays?
 What’s your favorite thing to eat?
 What’s something unique that you might have during the holidays?

-The end of December signifies the end of the year. 🎉 Sometimes, with the start of a new year, people make New Year’s Resolutions.
+Sometimes, with the start of a new year, people make New Year’s Resolutions.
 A New Year's Resolution is a promise to do something differently in the new year.
-Perhaps your resolution is to read for 30 minutes before bed instead of watching TV.
-Or maybe, you'd like to help clean your bedroom once a week.
-Please tell us your New Year's Resolution and explain why it's important to you.
+Tell us about your New Year's Resolution and explain why you want to achieve this.